 Feedback is always welcome as we strive for continuous improvement.
-Feedback may be given directly to your child's teacher or to administration.
+Feedback may be given directly to your child's teacher, administration, or beyond.
 You are welcome to phone, email, or ask for a face-to-face meeting.

 Health & Safety

 Illness